Do Braces Get Your Teeth Straighter Than Other Methods?

 They also offer a more discreet teeth-straightening option since they aren’t as obvious as metal or even ceramic braces.
 If you have an important meeting, you can remove the aligners for this short period of time.
 You don’t have this option with braces.

 In some cases, however, braces can give you straighter teeth than aligners or other options.
 This is simply because some cases are too severe for aligners to effectively treat them.

 If you have a severe overbite or underbite, several missing teeth, major jaw misalignment, and some other issues, braces may work best.
 You may need additional orthodontic appliances, such as headgear, or even jaw surgery to effectively straighten your smile.

 Many people would first like to see if they are a candidate for aligners.
 You’ll take impressions of your teeth at home, mail them in, and a treatment team will then assess whether aligners will work for you.
 If they won’t, braces may be your best bet.

-Braces vs. Aligners FAQs
+Braces vs. Aligners Frequently Asked Questions

 Do braces make your teeth completely straight?